 President's Welcome Message

 On September 13, 1920, eighteen motivated young people stepped forward to become the first students to pursue a post-secondary education at an Arizona institution other than one of the three state universities.
 Conceived as a way to expand the educational opportunities available post-high school, what was once Phoenix “Junior” College has grown along with the community it serves.
-From the first graduating class of five students in 1922 to the 1,811 members of the Class of 2012, Phoenix College faculty and staff have exemplified extraordinary dedication, placing teaching, learning, and student success at the forefront of all that they do.
+From the first graduating class of five students in 1922 to the over 12,000 students we serve each semester, Phoenix College faculty and staff have exemplified extraordinary dedication, placing teaching, learning, and student success at the forefront of all that they do.

 Our alumni include celebrated authors, heads of corporations, professional athletes, civic leaders, internationally renowned artists, and even Arizona’s first female governor.
 PC students strive to excel in all aspects of their educational and professional lives.
 The faculty and staff who teach and work here are routinely recognized for excellence among their peers on a local, state, and national level.
 The historic PC campus is graced by buildings and areas named in recognition of exceptional individuals who created a lasting legacy of leadership and philanthropy.
 Given all of this, it is no wonder --- and no small privilege --- that Phoenix College has served as the launching point for the dreams and aspirations of thousands of students.